 Should a dispute arise and there is no Cohabitation Agreement in place it may result in Court proceedings which could be lengthy and costly to both parties.

-If you think a Cohabitation Agreement would provide peace of mind in your relationship, please contact us to arrange a free 30 minute initial meeting at any of our three offices across East Suffolk.
+If you think a Cohabitation Agreement would provide peace of mind in your relationship, please contact us to arrange a confidential one hour initial meeting for a fixed price of £100 plus VAT at any of our three offices across East Suffolk.